Morgan Horse Breed

 Figure's offspring would carry over 1,000 cavalrymen from Vermont alone to battle in the American Civil war.
-Later, Morgan horses carried some of General Custer's men into the Battle of Little Bighorn, making the Morgan horse a quickly respected American icon instead of just a famous line of horses from the North East.
-Most likely to prevent the disappearance of the Morgan like the Narragansett Pacer, in 1905 a United States Department of Agriculture associated farm was set up to preserve the pedigree of the original Morgan horse.
-After the Civil war, Morgans were crossed with taller horses and cross-breeding was more common than establishing a base for the “original Morgan.”
+Later, the breed carried some of General Custer's men into the Battle of Little Bighorn, making the Morgan horse a quickly respected American icon instead of just a famous line of horses from the North East.
+Most likely to prevent the disappearance of the horse like the Narragansett Pacer, in 1905 a United States Department of Agriculture associated farm was set up to preserve the pedigree of the original Morgan horse.
+After the Civil war, the breed was crossed with taller horses and cross-breeding was more common than establishing a base for the “original.”
 This farm promoted the traditional sturdy little horse into the 20th century and the Morgan horse began to flourish beyond field and military work and made its way into the show arena.

-Selective breeding refined the Morgan and exemplified its harness abilities and the Morgan became a flashy light cart horse with it's erect, crested neck and headset, expressive face and exceptional trot.
-Morgans were once the carriage horse of the White house, pulling presidential carriages in parades and other events.
-Today Morgans are strong opponents in competitive driving, dressage, trail, western, and endurance competitions beyond special Morgan classes and shows that are dedicated to the breed.
+Selective breeding refined the Morgan and exemplified its harness abilities and became a flashy light cart horse with it's erect, crested neck and headset, expressive face and exceptional trot.
+They were once the carriage horse of the White house, pulling presidential carriages in parades and other events.
+Today Morgans are strong opponents in competitive driving, dressage, trail, western, and endurance competitions beyond special classes and shows that are dedicated to the breed.

-Sometimes you will hear people refer to some Morgan horses as a Lippitt Morgan.
-Lippitt is a family of horse underneath the Morgan horse that refer to, and preserve the very old line of Morgan horse.
-Contemporary Morgans are more refined, slightly less stocky compared to the iconic stud, Figure.
-As the demand and fashion for Morgans continued to become showier, with expressive, animated gaits and a lighter build, Lippitt Morgans remain in confirmation of the original lineage.
+Sometimes you will hear people refer to some Morgan horses as a Lippitt.
+Lippitt is a family of horse underneath the Morgan horse that refer to, and preserve the very old line of the breed.
+Contemporary Morgans are more refined, slightly less stocky compared to the iconic stud, figure.
+As the demand and fashion for them continued to become showier, with expressive, animated gaits and a lighter build, Lippitts remain in confirmation of the original lineage.

 In the early history of the Morgan horse, they were admired by many New Englanders because they were well suited to their work and adaptable to their surroundings.
 These qualities made Morgans extremely easy to take care of.
 This quality of the Morgan horse remains the same.
 With their size structure as well as their keen intuition, they are found in many different disciplines and have been responsible for teaching young equestrians the principles of riding.
 Once a great American Cavalry horse, Morgans are now a great beginner's horse, and also the official state animal of Vermont!